vanderherten/ocean-savvy-quiz/README.md

 - **Question and Answers Section**
     - Below the HUD in the center of the game page is the Question Answer Section displayed on a white background to give the user visual clarity while playing the game.
     - The user will be asked one question at a time and given a choice of four answers.
+    - After the user has selected an answer, there will be feedback given whether the question was answered correctly or incorrectly.
+    - After the answer feedback is show a new question will automatically get displayed, which provides a greater user experience as the user won't have to press a next button and can just keep playing the game without a delay.

 ![Question and Answers Section](assets/images-readme/question-answers-sect.png)